Gubi0609/uni-notes/Subjects/3. Semester/Semesterprojekt i mobile robotsystemer/Topics/CRC.md

 ![[Pasted image 20251011122535.png]]

 Here, we can see, that we end up with a remainder of 0000, and we then know, that the data is correct.
+Since we know, that it is correct, we remove the last 4 bits of the received bit string and end up with our original data string.

 ### Example of corrupted data
 In this example, I have changed one single bit to be incorrect.